What Do You Need To Do To Buy A House?

 To make your search easier, start out by looking for homes online.
 By checking out online listings, you can get a feel for what’s on the market and prescreen any homes within your price range, so you’ll only tour places you’re truly considering.

-Make An Offer
+Step 5: Make An Offer

-In a hot market, you may not have the luxury of negotiation and may even have to pay above asking price to get the home you want.
+In a hot market, you may not have the luxury of negotiation and may even have to pay above asking price - or make an all-cash offer - to get the home you want.
 In a colder market, you’re more likely to have the seller agree to a lower price or certain seller concessions.
 Ask your real estate agent for guidance when figuring out the details of your offer.

 Step 6: Get Ready To Close

 Now is the time to get your mortgage approved.
 Your lender may ask for additional or updated documentation, and if house hunting took longer than expected and your preapproval expired, the lender may need to pull your credit again.